pkollenda/A-GOOD-START/README.md

 ## Reproducibility

-You need GIT installed and talking to RSstudio.
+You need GIT installed and talking to RStudio.
 See [here](https://happygitwithr.com/) for help.
 You need a working version of Latex + Editor (I use [TexStudio](https://www.texstudio.org/)) or figure out how to do it in RMarkdown ([like so](https://github.com/grantmcdermott/lecturenotes)).

 ## Workflow Tips

+### R

+Keep options etc. in the RProfile file.

 ### GIT